smadinen7/saipranav_tswd-portfolio/final-project-part-two.md

 | [home page](https://smadinen7.github.io/saipranav_tswd-portfolio/) | [data viz examples](dataviz-examples) | [critique by design](critique-by-design) | [final project I](final-project-part-one) | [final project II](final-project-part-two) | [final project III](final-project-part-three) |

 # Wireframes / storyboards
-> Using your sketches developed last week, further develop your story outline and relevant components visually through the use of wireframing / storyboards.
-Using your outline as a guide, include high-fidelity, individual draft data visualizations of the critical elements of your story you want to share with your reader.
-Note: you can build these elements out directly in Shorthand this week if you wish.

 For Part II, I developed a scroll-based storyboard and began building high-fidelity charts in Tableau.
 These visuals follow my Part I outline and represent the critical points in the story arc.
 Each section corresponds to a section of the final Shorthand story and will be refined further in Part III based on user feedback.

 **Storyboard Sections:**